micppp/NS-FE/README.md

 I managed to get through all the tasks on the list in the time we mentioned besides the dockerfile stuff.
 I believe vercel no longer support docker.
 But a quick little google shows that you can still run the project pretty much everywhere else using one.

 I was cutting it fine with the additional task so it's a very dirty but it does what is asked.
 It was the quickest way I could think of getting it in.
+When viewing the preview I've added another little button in the top right to close the overlay.

 I've just added 2 tests, one for checking the app loads and another checking the data starts to load.
 Ideally, I'd have one for each state as the data is loading in.
 I've added the `data-ids` to the elements on the page, but I've gone no further.
 I would usually mock up a response and call that.